The History of Magnalite Cookware

-Magnalite cookware has been around since 1934.
+Magnalite cookware (cast aluminum cookware) has been around since 1934.
 Another name for the original design is WagnerWare.
 It is very durable and is made so from the casting process of magnesium/aluminum alloy.
 It has a bright, shiny appearance and conducts heat very well.

 The Magnalite cookware line includes everything from stovetop to oven and roasting pans, in various sizes and shapes.
 The real ones actually do look like the ‘iron maiden’ of cookware – ‘cast iron’ lean, mean roasting machines.
 You can see the difference between them and cheaper, lighter versions of cookware, right off the bat, without even handling them.